ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 )
 ```

-Note, that the previous definitions of HighPassFilter and LowPassFilter was used instead of making the defintions inline.
+Note, that the previous definitions of HighPassFilter and LowPassFilter was used instead of making the Model defintions inline.

 A band pass filter is a series connection of a high pass filter and a low pass filter and can be described as: